garffff-bot/garffff-bot.github.io/content/Hackmyvm/Medium/Ephemeral2.md

 ![[Pasted image 20240811195638.png]]

-Moving onto the SMB, null access is allowed to view the shares, but could not access:
+Moving onto the SMB service, null access is allowed to view the shares, but could not access:

 ```bash
 garffff@garffff:~/hackmyvm/ephemeral2$ nxc smb 192.168.0.188 -u "" -p "" --shares